 Remembering Mark “Izzy” Isfeld

-Master Corporal Mark Isfeld was a Canadian combat engineer who started the Izzy Dolls project.
+Master Corporal Mark R. Isfeld was a Canadian combat engineer who started the Izzy dolls project.
 As a member of the Canadian Forces, he served on peacekeeping missions in Croatia in the early 1990s.
-There, Mark saw how war hurt children, noticing many had no toys or belongings.
-This inspired him to help.
+There, Mark Isfeld saw firsthand how armed conflict devastated children – many had lost every possession, including toys.
+This direct exposure to suffering drove him to act.

 The Origin of Izzy Dolls: Handmade Compassion